Lattice homology and Seiberg-Witten Floer spectra: Overview and Sketch of Proof

 There are two components of the final step.
 First, we show that $\T$ is an isomorphism.
 Note that $\Hla_0(Y, [k])$ is isomorphic to $\HFm(Y, \s)$ by \cite[Theorem 8.3]{NemethiOS}, so it is certainly the case that $\Hla_0(Y, [k])$ and $\smash{\cB(\SWF(Y,\s))}$ are isomorphic, since the latter is isomorphic to monopole Floer homology \cite{LidmanMan} and thus Heegaard Floer homology \cite{KLT, CGH}.
 However, this isomorphism is not known to be natural with respect to cobordism maps.
-Hence this does not necessarily show that $\T$ (defined in the context of Seiberg-Witten-Floer homology) is itself an isomorphism.
+Hence this does not necessarily show that $\T$ (defined in the context of Seiberg-Witten Floer homology) is itself an isomorphism.

-Instead, we simply replicate the original argument of \cite{OSplumbed, NemethiOS}, replacing Heegaard Floer homology with Seiberg-Witten-Floer homology.
+Instead, we simply replicate the original argument of \cite{OSplumbed, NemethiOS}, replacing Heegaard Floer homology with Seiberg-Witten Floer homology.
 The argument of \cite{OSplumbed, NemethiOS} depends on certain formal properties of the Heegaard Floer package, the most prominent of which is the existence of a surgery exact sequence.
-In the setting of Seiberg-Witten-Floer homology, this has recently been established by the second and third authors \cite{Sasahira-Stoffregen_Triangle}.
+In the setting of Seiberg-Witten Floer homology, this has recently been established by the second and third authors \cite{Sasahira-Stoffregen_Triangle}.
 For readers unfamiliar with \cite{OSplumbed, NemethiOS}, we give an overview of the argument in Section~\ref{sec:8}.

 The above commutative diagram then shows that the induced map on co-Borel homology $\cT_*$ is an isomorphism.
 The final component of the proof is to appeal to an equivariant Whitehead theorem.
 Indeed, in Lemma~\ref{lem:5.7} we show that in this situation, the fact that $\cT$ induces an isomorphism on co-Borel homology suffices, along with limited other information from the geometric situation, to establish that $\cT$ is an $S^1$-equivariant homotopy equivalence.